DavideGalilei/articles/001-prevent-race-conditions/README.md

 Once again, I try to look for a solution.

-With a simple research on a search engine of “ways to avoid select for update incrementing counter”, the following [StackOverflow answer](https://stackoverflow.com/a/24408531/13673785) comes up.
+After a simple search of “ways to avoid select for update incrementing counter”, this [StackOverflow answer](https://stackoverflow.com/a/24408531/13673785) comes up.

 The correct SQL Query should be atomic, as in it should update the value atomically.
 Simply put, it means that adding one actually adds one to the value, in practice.

 > [!TIP]
 > The `UPDATE` statement is atomic by nature.
 It performs the read and write operations in a single, indivisible step.
 This eliminates the need for explicit row-level locking.
 This approach scales much better under high concurrency, as it doesn't hold locks for extended periods.